sap-tutorials/Tutorials/tutorials/odata-05-data-model-service/odata-05-data-model-service.md

 You'll use the SAP Business Application Studio (App Studio), with a dev space for business applications, that you should already have ready and set up from the prerequisite tutorial.

-The model and service you'll create is deliberately a very simple one, based on a small subset of something you've seen before if you've followed previous OData tutorials (in particular [Learn about OData Fundamentals](https://developers.sap.com/tutorials/odata-01-intro-origins.html)) - the product information from the Northwind service.
+The model and service you'll create is deliberately a very simple one, based on a small subset of something you've seen before if you've followed previous OData tutorials (in particular the [Learn about OData Fundamentals](odata-01-intro-origins) tutorial) - the product information from the Northwind service.

 ---

 [ACCORDION-BEGIN [Step 1: ](Remind yourself of the Northwind product data)]

-In the tutorial [Learn about OData Fundamentals](https://developers.sap.com/tutorials/odata-01-intro-origins.html) you familiarized yourself with some of the structure and content of the [Northwind OData service](https://services.odata.org/V4/Northwind/Northwind.svc/).
+In the tutorial [Learn about OData Fundamentals](odata-01-intro-origins) you familiarized yourself with some of the structure and content of the [Northwind OData service](https://services.odata.org/V4/Northwind/Northwind.svc/).
 In this tutorial you'll create your own simple OData service based on information in the Products entity set, so now's a good time to take another look at that product data.

 Jump to the Products entity set in the V4 version of the OData service, with this URL <https://services.odata.org/V4/Northwind/Northwind.svc/Products>.

-In the [earlier tutorial](https://developers.sap.com/tutorials/odata-01-intro-origins.html) we used the V3 version at <https://services.odata.org/V3/Northwind/Northwind.svc/Products>.
+In the [earlier tutorial](odata-01-intro-origins) we used the V3 version at <https://services.odata.org/V3/Northwind/Northwind.svc/Products>.
 This resource has a default resource representation of XML; more specifically, the value of the `Content-Type` header returned with this resource is `application/atom+xml;type=feed;charset=utf-8` (you can check this by using your browser's developer tools to inspect the request's response headers).

 In this tutorial, we're using the V4 version.
 After all, OData version 4 has been around as an OASIS standard [since 2014](https://raw.githubusercontent.com/qmacro/odata-specs/master/overview.md).
 Notice that the default representation of OData V4 resources here is JSON; more specifically, the value of the `Content-Type` header in the response is `application/json;odata.metadata=minimal;odata.streaming=true;IEEE754Compatible=false;charset=utf-8`.
 This JSON representation is also used for OData service document resources in V4, too, where as in earlier versions it was XML.